What Is Clean Eating?

 By The Clean Eating Team

-The soul of clean eating is consuming food in its most natural state, or as close to it as possible.
+The soul of eating clean is consuming food the way nature delivered it, or as close to it as possible.
 It is not a diet; it’s a lifestyle approach to food and its preparation, leading to an improved life – one meal at a time.

 Eat five to six times a day

 Three meals and two to three small snacks.
 Include a lean protein, plenty of fresh fruit and vegetables, and a complex carbohydrate with each meal.
-This keeps your body energized and burning calories efficiently all day long.
+The steady intake of clean food keeps your body energized and burning calories efficiently all day long.

 Drink at least two liters of water a day